Big Idea: Speak to God about people, and speak to people about God.

-What should we pray?
+What should we pray for?
 Paul says to pray for three things in verses 3 and 4:

 - Pray for open doors.
 Paul is in prison.
 He doesn’t ask them to pray for open doors for himself.
 He asks them to pray for open doors for the gospel.
 He wants gospel opportunities.
 Pray that God would blow the doors open and give us opportunities to share the gospel in Liberty Village!